 - Logs availability: Writing container log files to a persistent volume ensures they’ll be available after a crash or termination.
 If they weren’t written to a persistent drive, the collision will erase the logs that would have assisted you in troubleshooting the problem.

 - Protection of data: You can prevent unintentional data erasure with persistent volumes.
-They contain safeguards that prohibit taking away volumes that are being used by pods right now.
+Kubernetes persistent volume contains safeguards that prohibit taking away volumes that are being used by pods right now.

 - Independent data: Persistent volumes make sense when your data is crucial to your cluster.
 You can manage backups, performance, and storage capacity allocations more easily with their help because they give you the capability to manage data independently of application containers.